cyrusstoller/gardenbed/README.md

 - Then go to your project directory in `/vagrant` and `bundle install` and `bundle exec rails s` or `bundle exec foreman start` and you should be good to go.
 - Your website should be viewable at `http://localhost:3000` or `http://localhost:5000` depending on how your application is configured.
+- If you want to add additional packages from `apt` configure `hiera/common.yaml` which was created during the bootstrap process.
+The `hiera/common.yaml` is used for setting up sensitive information that is unique to each system that is being setup.
+For more instructions on this read see the [configuration section](#configuration).

 ### What's been configured
 - [rbenv](https://github.com/sstephenson/rbenv) with ruby v2.0.0-p451 installed